Cray-HPE/docs-csm/operations/spire/Spire_Service_Recovery.md

       release "spire" uninstalled
       ```

+   1. Note the version of the `cray-spire` chart that is currently deployed.

+      ```bash
+      helm history -n spire cray-spire
+      ```

+      Example output:

+      ```text
+      REVISION	UPDATED                 	STATUS  	CHART           	APP VERSION	DESCRIPTION 1       	Wed Nov 15 12:41:50 2023	deployed	cray-spire-1.5.4	1.5.5      	Install complete
+      ```

+   1. Uninstall the `cray-spire` chart.

+      ```bash
+      helm uninstall -n spire cray-spire
+      ```

+      Example output:

+      ```text
+      release "cray-spire" uninstalled
+      ```

-   1. Wait for the resources to terminate, delete the PVCs, and clean up `spire-agent` before reinstalling the chart.
+   1. Wait for the resources to terminate, delete the PVCs, and clean up `spire-agent` before reinstalling the charts.

-      1. Verify that no Spire pods are running.
+      1. Verify that only `tpm-provisioner` pods (or no pods) are running in `spire` namespace.

          ```bash
          watch "kubectl get pods -n spire"